nmattia/rulex/README.md

 * `Rulex::Tex::Grammar::Document` is a big misnommer!
 It should be changed to something that reflects better what its role is.
 * `Rulex::Rex::Reader#raw` might not be the best name either.
 Maybe change it to text.
-* Add markdown support to `Rulex::Rex::Reader` through Pandoc
 * The parser needs some beefin-up (not sure what it does with spaces, especially with command options)
-* Maybe add some syntax for LaTeX commands to output text directly rather than store the command in the tree
 * Coffee is on me if you write a Vim plugin
 * Another coffee if you also write a Rake task.
 * There should be some special delimiters like Ruby's `#{...}` (maybe `#< ... >`) which would translate all method calls to `pure_` method calls.
 That would make inlining method calls in strings much easier.